 The physicians at Gateway Gastroenterology provide in-house upper endoscopy procedures.
 This allows you to meet with your dedicated physician, undergo your procedure, and get all of your follow-up care in the office.

-You’ll be awake during your upper endoscopy, although your physician may provide an intravenous sedative to help you relax.
-Your provider might also spray a numbing anesthetic in your mouth to make you more comfortable.
+You’ll be sedated during your upper endoscopy, and your provider may also spray a numbing anesthetic in your mouth to make you more comfortable.

 The procedure itself involves placing a long, thin, flexible tube down your esophagus.
 This tube, called an endoscope, has a camera at the end that allows your physician to view the lining of your upper digestive tract.